keitoronto/python-homework/Module 2 Challenge.md

 3. Put the output data (the computed data) into the text file. </font>

 ## <br>Resources
-* PyBank and PyRamen images provided by © 2022 edX Boot Camps LLC
+* PyBank and PyRamen images provided by © 2022 edX Boot Camps LLC.